AGARD-B wind tunnel model

 AGARD-B is a standard wind tunnel model (calibration model) that is used to verify, by comparison of test results with previously published data, the measurement chain in a wind tunnel.

 Together with its derivative AGARD-C it belongs to a family of AGARD standard wind tunnel models.
 Its origin dates to the year 1952, and the Second Meeting of the AGARD Wind Tunnel and Model Testing Panel in Rome, Italy, when it was decided to define two standard wind tunnel model configurations (AGARD-A and AGARD-B) to be used for exchange of test data and comparison of test results of same models tested in different wind tunnels.
 The idea was to establish standards of comparison between wind tunnels and improve the validity of wind tunnel tests.

 Among the standard wind tunnel models, AGARD model configuration B (AGARD-B) has become by far the most popular.
 Initially intended for the supersonic wind tunnels, the AGARD-B configuration has since been tested in many wind tunnels at a wide range of Mach numbers, from low subsonic (Mach 0.1), through transonic (Mach 0.7 to 1.4) to hypersonic (up to Mach 8 and above).
 Therefore, a considerable database of test results is available.

-AGARD-B (see figure) is a body-wing configuration.
+AGARD-B is a body-wing configuration.
 All its dimensions are given in terms of the body diameter "D" so that the model can be produced in any scale, as appropriate for a particular wind tunnel.

 The body is an 8.5 diameters long solid of revolution consisting of a 5.5 diameters long cylindrical segment and a nose with a length of 3 diameters and having a local radius defined by the equation y = x/3 · [1 - 1/9 · (x/D)^{2} + 1/54 · (x/D)^{3}].